On Lake Superior

 Book your Lighthouse Tour at the Ontonagon County Historical Museum, the purple building with the pink door at 422 River Street (Highway 45) in Ontonagon.

-Sunday Tour at 2 pm from July 1 through Labor Day.
+Sunday Tour at 11am and 1:30pm from July 1 through Labor Day.
 Off season and group tours available.

 Admission $5.00 with family and group rates available